 “LPG is [already] found in every inhabited corner and along the distribution routes to them … Proper planning of LPG reservoirs, mostly using underground storage units, entirely rules out any grave scenario involving explosions which could cause large scale damage.”
-(Gafni, 2015)
+(Gafni 2015)

 Discussion

-Here we discuss and analyze our findings and attempt to address knowledge and perception gaps between different stakeholders in cases that can be framed as NIMBY.
-We then suggest potential tools for bridging these gaps for government, planning authorities and residents.
+We now discuss and analyze the results and attempt to address the knowledge and perception gaps between different stakeholders in NIMBY cases.
+We then suggest potential tools for bridging these gaps for government, planning authorities, and residents.

-Firstly, study findings lead to three broad explanations for the increased prevalence of NIMBYism in Israel, particularly with relation to the construction of new energy infrastructure facilities.
-The first is spatial: there are significant growing constraints on the amount of land available for increasing infrastructure and development needs.
-Population densities, urban sprawl and the depletion of vacant available "distant" spaces make it difficult for planners and decision makers to locate sites for infrastructure far away from residential areas, military areas, and ecologically vulnerable areas (separately and simultaneously)) This means that any energy infrastructure in Israel and similarly densely populated regions around the world will therefore always be located in someone’s “backyard”.
+First, the results of the study lead to three broad explanations for the increased prevalence of NIMBYism in Israel, particularly with regard to the construction of new energy infrastructure facilities.
+The first is spatial: significant and growing constraints are being placed on the land available for the increasing infrastructure and development needs of Israel.
+Population density, urban sprawl, and the depletion of vacant “distant” spaces make it difficult for planners and decision-makers to locate sites for infrastructure far from residential areas, military areas, and ecologically vulnerable areas (separately and simultaneously).
+This means that any energy infrastructure in Israel or in any densely populated region around the world will therefore always be in someone’s “backyard.”

-The second is a socio-psychological explanation, relating to the rising expectations and demands for a higher standard of living in a progressive society.
-In Israel, this requires the construction of new and expanded infrastructure: power stations, roads, industrial plants and communications antennae, with each installation requiring land.
+The second explanation is socio-psychological, relating to the rising expectations and demands for a higher standard of living in a progressive society.
+In Israel, this requires the construction of new and expanded infrastructure: power stations, roads, industrial plants, and communications antennae, with each installation requiring land.
 Installations are often located in or near cities or villages, both for economic reasons, such as proximity to an input or output point, and due to the shortage of land.
-This explanation indicates the paradoxical characteristics of the NIMBY syndrome - the demand to enjoy the benefits of development and modern life without paying the inherent environmental costs (Fish, 2004).
+This explanation reflects the paradoxical characteristics of the NIMBY syndrome—the demand to enjoy the benefits of development and modern life and the reluctance to pay the inherent environmental costs (Fish 2004).

-Thirdly, a political explanation, is the recent empowerment of Israel’s civil society, coupled with raised awareness among the public of planning and environmental issues, has led to increased public involvement in planning issues (Hananel, 2010; Fischhendler & Nathan 2014; Furst, 2014).
-Meanwhile, public discourse in Israel is typified by impatience and distrust of government and of developers with the two often linked together when it comes to energy development (Portman 2014).
+The third explanation is political.
+The recent empowerment of Israel’s civil society, coupled with a raised awareness among the public of planning and environmental issues, has led to increased public involvement in planning issues (Hananel 2010; Fischhendler & Nathan 2014; Furst 2014).
+Meanwhile, public discourse in Israel is typified by impatience and distrust of government and of developers, with the two often linked when it comes to energy development (Portman 2014).

-In this kind of social climate people feel they need to take more of an aggressive, non-compromising stance in order to protect their interests and to prevent what they perceive as environmental injustice.
-Importantly, lack of transparency and failure of planning authorities and proponents to seek deeper and earlier stakeholder involvement have contributed to this lack of trust.
-In fact, even informants interviewed for this study who represent or advise governmental agencies, articulated frustration with the lack of authentic and open dialogue these agencies have with the public, pointing to this as the key to addressing NIMBY.
-If the current situation continues, the gap between the two sides may widen, while decreasing the potential for compromise and mediation.
+In such a social climate people feel a need to take more of an aggressive, non-compromising stance to protect their interests and prevent what they perceive as environmental and social injustice.
+Importantly, a lack of transparency and a failure of planning authorities and proponents to seek deeper and earlier stakeholder involvement have contributed to this lack of trust.
+Note that informants interviewed for this study and who represent or advise governmental agencies expressed frustration with the lack of authentic and open dialogue these agencies have with the public, pointing to this as the key to addressing NIMBYism.
+If the current situation continues, the gap between the two sides may widen, which would decrease the potential for compromise and mediation.